gryanab/InteractiveDictionnary/README.md

 This little project is based on pure plain Python.

 This interactive dictionary will simply returns definition of english words that exists in a JSON file attached to it.
+It is using tha command line as an interface.

 ## Note